avallad123/swift-ios-development/PersonalFinanceTracker-Firebase/README.md

 # Personal Finance Tracker with Firebase (SwiftUI)

 An extension of the original Personal Finance Tracker app, adding cloud data persistence via Firebase Firestore.
-Built for a software engineering course at Arizona State University as a follow-up assignment to the original MVVM version.

 ## What changed from the original